lomnom/SpamBot/README.md

 # SpamBot, the speedy offhand spammer!
 ## Usage
 Run this: `spam.bash`, wait for a prompt and then enter the thing you want to spam.
-Press ctrl+c at the prompt to use the script to type out and send (not spam) a text file line by line instead.
+Press ctrl+c at the prompt to use the script to type out and send once (not spam) a text file line by line instead.
 Press ctrl + c to stop.
 ## Installation
 ### OSX
 ```bash